Are you wondering, “Is Buenos Aires safe?”

 You never know who they work for.
 And while some unlicensed taxis are just looking to make money, some can be dangerous.

-Women traveling alone can have some risk in this area, though most often this is going to happen at night.
+Women travelling alone can end up running way more risk while in this area, though most often this is going to happen at night.

 As a result, women should be vigilant and take precautions to avoid less populated areas on their own for better safety in Buenos Aires.